 Thank you to all the AAJA-Los Angeles members who nominated candidates for this election, and especially to all the candidates who have agreed to run for a leadership position with the AAJA-LA Chapter.
 Candidate bios and statements (as submitted during the nomination process) are below and job descriptions can be found on the original call for nominations post.

-Ballots will be sent via email to everyone registered as a full AAJA-LA member (full, gold, platinum) as of Oct.
-28, 2014.
+Ballots will be sent via email to everyone registered as a full AAJA-LA member (full, gold, platinum) or student member as of Oct.
+28, 2015.
 If you are a full member or student member of AAJA-LA but do not receive a ballot by Oct.
-29, please write to firstname.lastname@example.org immediately.
+30, please write to firstname.lastname@example.org immediately.
 Ballots for AAJA-LA elections will be due 11:59 p.m.
-Pacific time on Sunday, Nov.
-2, 2014.
+Pacific time on Wednesday, Nov.
+4, 2015.

 President: Naomi Hayase